megmcca/lammps/doc/src/fix_nve_dot.rst

 Apply a rigid-body integrator as described in :ref:`(Davidchack) <Davidchack4>` to a group of atoms, but without Langevin dynamics.
-This command performs Molecular dynamics (MD) via a velocity-Verlet algorithm and an evolution operator that rotates the quaternion degrees of freedom, similar to the scheme outlined in :ref:`(Miller) <Miller4>`.
+This command performs molecular dynamics (MD) via a velocity-Verlet algorithm and an evolution operator that rotates the quaternion degrees of freedom, similar to the scheme outlined in :ref:`(Miller) <Miller4>`.